vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 1.
 Adding Clubs

-Level 1 requires providing the club’s name, location and a few optional URLs.
-The enables the app to list the club on the `Clubs and Museums` screen and to show its location on the maps.
+Level 1 requires providing the club’s name, location and several optional URLs.
+The enables the app to list the club on the `Clubs and Museums` screen and display its location using an extra pin on the maps.

 The `Level 1` data is implemented as a single online `OrganizationList.json` file centrally-hosted on GitHub.
 At launch, the app reads this file and merges this data into the data already in its in-app (CoreData) database.